michelleconville/drizzle-and-shade/README.md

 #### AllAuth

+                As a shopper I can easily see if I'm logged-in or logged-out so that I can be sure what my status is As a shopper I can log in/out of my account if I wish so that I can connect or disconnect from the website

 The AllAuth pages have been styled in line with the site theme, included are Sign Up, Login, Logout, and email/password-related pages.

 ##### Login page